spences10/scottspence.com/posts/2021/11/03/fathom-analytics-with-svelte/index.md

 VITE_FATHOM_URL=https://cdn.usefathom.com/script.js
 ```

-The reason for using a `.env` file if because a lot of ad blockers
+The reason for using a `.env` file is because a lot of ad blockers
 will scrape it from places like GitHub, GitLab and Bitbucket and add
 it to their block lists.